 Encourage cross-departmental discussions, even if you are not solving a particularly thorny problem.
 Let your employees feel comfortable talking to others in distinct departments so that when a real problem arises, they can work together to solve it.

-Be able to recognize when an employee feels isolated and when he feels lonely.
+Be able to recognize when an employee feels isolated and when he or she feels lonely.
 Be willing to have a personal conversation to determine if he is connecting to his co-workers in a healthy and productive way.
+This might make the difference later if those employees leave and decide to come back to your company.

 Do your employees have a strong sense of your company’s mission?
 If you are in the hospitality business, do they feel a sense of pride when checking in guests to your hotel?
 If you are in tech, are they always trying to improve themselves with new tools available?
 In retail, do they advertise your products on their social media accounts?
 A sense of pride in your mission and your products helps to keep remote employees happy and engaged.